 You are here

 Press Freedom Score (0 = best, 100 = worst)

 Legal Environment(0 = best, 30 = worst)

 Economic Environment(0 = best, 30 = worst)

-One daily newspaper, the independent Solomon Star, dominates the media scene.
-Three private weekly papers—Solomons Voice, Solomon Times, and the new Island Sun, established in November—are also published, along with the monthly newsletters Agrikalsa Nius and the Citizen’s Press.
-Low literacy rates mean that the broadcast media are major news sources.
-The Solomon Islands Broadcasting Corporation operates the national public station Radio Hapi Isles, Wantok FM, and the provincial stations Radio Hapi Lagun and Radio Temotu.
-One private commercial station, Paoa FM, also operates.
-There are no domestic television stations, although the Australian Broadcasting Corporation, the British Broadcasting Corporation, and other satellite channels can be received.
+One daily newspaper, the independent Solomon Star, dominates the media scene, although readership is limited by the country’s low literacy rates.
+Three private weekly papers—Solomons Voice, Solomon Times, and the new Island Sun, established in 2006—are also published, along with the monthly newsletters Agrikalsa Nius and the Citizen’s Press.
+The Solomon Islands Broadcasting Corporation operates several radio outlets, including the national public station Radio Hapi Isles.
+Several private commercial stations, including Paoa FM, also operate.
+There are no domestic television stations, but residents have satellite access to the Australian Broadcasting Corporation, the British Broadcasting Corporation, and other foreign channels.
 The internet is not restricted by the government, but it is accessed by less than 2 percent of the population.